arielherself/espresso/README.md

 Oceania: <strong>Andrew McMenamin</strong>, Lincoln, New Zealand

 They all gave the correct answers of Joshua, Rocky Balboa, Smokey Robinson, Zion and Bryce Dallas Howard.
 The theme is US national parks: Joshua Tree, Rocky Mountain, Great Smokey Mountains, Zion and Bryce Canyon.

+## Putin sparks new energy into CND

+The Campaign for Nuclear Disarmament, a British lobby group, was formed in the early years of the cold war.
+Its emblem has become a visual byword for peace.
+The CND’s membership peaked at 110,000, in 1985, and has since fallen to around 30,000.
+But Kate Hudson, its general secretary, says its ranks are now growing again as [Vladimir Putin’s war](https://te.arielherself.xyz/leaders/2022/06/02/a-new-nuclear-era) makes a new generation concerned about [nuclear threats](https://te.arielherself.xyz/international/2022/09/29/could-the-war-in-ukraine-go-nuclear).

+On Sunday the CND will march on Menwith Hill, a British and American intelligence base in Yorkshire.
+Such gatherings are a staple of the movement.
+In the 1980s campaigners fought to remove American cruise missiles from RAF Greenham Common in Berkshire.
+Now the CND is protesting against the return of NATO nukes to an American base at RAF Lakenheath in Suffolk.
+Members believe that the risk of [nuclear war](https://te.arielherself.xyz/briefing/2015/03/07/the-unkicked-addiction) is higher than it has ever been.

+## LeBron James’s ultimate slam dunk

+When [Kareem Abdul-Jabbar](https://te.arielherself.xyz/united-states/2017/12/19/kareem-abdul-jabbar-a-brooding-sportsman-sage) retired from the NBA in 1989, he held the record for the highest number of points scored in a career.
+Mr Abdul-Jabbar racked up 38,387 points across 20 seasons, 14 of them at the Los Angeles Lakers.
+But, barring injury or an inexplicable drop in form, his record will soon be broken.
+As of Sunday, the start of the 2022-23 season, [LeBron James](https://te.arielherself.xyz/game-theory/2016/06/20/wait-your-turn-steph-lebron-james-proves-he-is-still-the-king), who also plays for the Lakers, is only 1,325 points behind.

+Todd Whitehead of Synergy Sports, a basketball analytics company, has calculated the cumulative chance of Mr James breaking Mr Abdul-Jabbar’s record in each regular-season match, based on his participation and scoring rates over the past three seasons.
+His percentage chances reach double digits on February 23rd, when the Lakers host the Golden State Warriors.
+His odds then rise quickly: to 35% against the Minnesota Timberwolves on March 3rd, and to 50% against the Memphis Grizzlies four days later.
+By the end of the season in April, it’s virtually a slam dunk.
+Arise, King James.

+## A showcase of Xi Jinping’s power

+The five-yearly congress of China’s Communist Party opened today.
+Not since the time of Mao Zedong has a congress been so clearly aimed at emphasising the [power of a single leader](https://te.arielherself.xyz/special-report/2022/10/10/china-wants-to-change-or-break-a-world-order-set-by-others).
+The week-long session, [meticulously stage-managed](https://te.arielherself.xyz/leaders/2022/10/13/an-obsession-with-control-is-making-china-weaker-but-more-dangerous), will make the case that only [Xi Jinping](https://te.arielherself.xyz/theprincepod) can lead China towards its goal of “great rejuvenation”.

+Mr Xi kicked things off with a two-hour speech.
+He portrayed his “[zero-covid policy](https://te.arielherself.xyz/china/2022/10/13/china-shows-few-signs-of-loosening-its-zero-covid-policy)” as an achievement, a signal that draconian restrictions would continue, even as the [economy sputters](https://te.arielherself.xyz/china/2022/08/18/chinas-economy-is-beset-by-problems).
+He reiterated his desire for peaceful unification with [Taiwan](https://te.arielherself.xyz/special-report/2022/10/10/china-has-chilling-plans-for-governing-taiwan), but did not rule out the use of force.
+“The helmsman”, as Mr Xi is sometimes called, warned of “high winds, choppy waters and even dangerous storms” ahead.

+By convention Mr Xi, having served two five-year terms, should retire.
+But there is no doubt he will remain party chief when the new Politburo is revealed on the day after the congress.
+And don’t expect to see an obvious successor in the mix.

 ----------